Abdur-Rafay-AR/portfolio/CONTACT_SETUP.md

 - Responsive design

 ## Security Notes
+- The `email-config.js` file is excluded from version control via `.gitignore`
-- EmailJS public key is safe to expose in client-side code
+- EmailJS public key is safe to expose in client-side code, but keeping it in a separate config file is a good practice
 - Template ID and Service ID are also safe to expose
 - Your email address will be visible in the source code
+- Always use the template file (`email-config.template.js`) when sharing your project

 ## Testing
 1. Fill out the contact form